EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_3 as follows:

-* Compute COSE_Encrypt0 as defined in section 5.3 of [RFC8152], with AEAD_V, K_3, and IV_3 and the following parameters.
+* Compute COSE_Encrypt0 as defined in section 5.3 of [RFC8152], with AEAD_V, K_3, IV_3, and the following parameters.

    * COSE_Encrypt0 = [ '', { ... }, CIPHERTEXT_3 ].
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. alg, kid, or IV).